Westhoughton railway station: Location and facilities

 Until 2013, The Commercial pub stood next door to the station, when it was closed and put up for sale.

-There are bus stops for services to many parts of the town, and to the town's other station, Daisy Hill.
+Westhoughton station is approximately a fifteen-minute walk from Westhoughton town centre.
+Local buses 516, 520 and 521 stop outside the station entrance for connections to the town centre and also to Westhoughton's other station at Daisy Hill.

 Access to the Bolton platform is by a long steep multi-stepped ramp and to the Wigan platform via a steep unstepped ramp.
 Access to both platforms has not been improved for those with prams, pushchairs or wheelchairs.

 There is a large free car park with unsignposted access to the station.

 The station is partly maintained by the Friends of Westhoughton Station, a voluntary group set up in 2012 with the aim of brightening up the station and providing floral displays.

 Services

 For many years Westhoughton had an hourly service.
 Since the 1980s services have dramatically improved: